Legacy Ballet Faculty

 Chelsea grew up dancing in the Willamette Valley at various studios- including Cascade Performing Arts, Albany Dance Academy, Regional School of Ballet, and The Corvallis Academy of Ballet.
 She had featured roles beginning at the age 10 in her studio’s productions, when she played “Young Nala,” in Albany Dance Academy’s rendition of “The Lion King.”
 Chelsea also began competing at various competitions in the Portland area this same year- styles include Jazz, Musical Theatre, Ballet, Contemporary/Modern, Lyrical, Hip-Hop, and Improv.
 When reaching Jr. High, she became a choreography member of the SHJH Dance Team and then a captain/choreographer as an 8th grade.
 When joining the Sweet Home Huskiettes, Chelsea became a choreographer as a freshman and continued to be on the choreography team for the remainder of high school, along with being a captain as a sophomore, junior, and senior.
 She was a member of the OSAA 2006 Dance/Drill All-State team, won a scholarship through the DDCCA dance program to attend a college of her choice.
 After graduating from Sweet Home High School, Chelsea attended OSU and received a Bachelor’s in English; then going on to complete the Master’s in the Art of Teaching (MAT) program in the winter of 2010 at WOU.
 While attending OSU, Chelsea began teaching Ballet, Pointe, and Competition Jazz classes at Albany Dance Academy.
 This is where her love of dance truly blossomed.
 When Sole Expressions Dance Studio opened in 2009, she taught all levels of ballet and competition jazz classes.
 Many judges, at numerous competitions, have recognized Chelsea’s choreography; her teams have placed in the overalls- including high score at Spotlight for the Junior category, and received judge’s awards of various types- outstanding performance, creative concept, technique, and precision.
 She directed the end of the year productions at Sole Expressions until this year, which included Tinkerbell, Mary Poppins, and TMNT.
 Chelsea continues to be certified in the National Dance Education Organization (NDEO) and refreshes her teaching practices at conventions, course work- written and kinesthetic, and online education through OPDI.
 She is currently beginning her 6th year of teaching English at NAMS and is very excited to be part of the Legacy Ballet family!

 Rebekah has danced since she was able to walk, and tumbled even earlier than that.
-While she has many years of dance training, in Ballet, Jazz, Hip Hop and Modern, gymnastics is her first true love.
-After spending 11 years as a gymnast herself, even competing on a regional level, Bekah is now focusing on coaching gymnastics at Oregon State Gymnastics Academy as she enters her Sophomore year at Western Oregon State University as a Psychology Major and Dance Minor, and spending time helping us develop our tumbling program.
-When not in the gym coaching gymnasts how to tumble on the floor, swing on the bars, balance on beams or throw themselves across the vault, Bekah can be seen helping out in the dance studio either in the office, or even teaching a class.
+While she has many years of dance training, in Ballet, Jazz, Hip Hop and Contemporary, gymnastics is her first true love.
+After spending 11 years as a gymnast herself, even competing on a regional level, Bekah has focused the last two years on coaching gymnastics at Oregon State Gymnastics Academy while attending Western Oregon State University as a Psychology Major and Dance Minor, and spending time helping us develop our tumbling program.
+Bekah will be transferring to Oregon State University in the Fall of 2018.
+When not in the gym coaching gymnasts how to tumble on the floor, swing on the bars, balance on beams or throw themselves across the vault.
+Bekah is excited to spend more time in the studio teaching dance, and allow herself time to be creative with choreography again.

 Carrie HullDance Instructor